Rello/audioplayer/README.md

 - Multiple views (albums with covers and more)
 - Library scan and reset with command-line and browser
 - Specifying media folder (with exclude functionality)
-- Play shared files directly without downloading
 - Smart & Standard Playlists and playlist files
 - One Click Play from Files app
 - External cover support
 - Mobile view support
+- Favorites integration
+- Sidebar integration
 - Search integration
-- Favorites integration
 - Stream URLs

 ### Supported Formats